kadamyash05/terraform-proj/README.md

 run the following commands

+now for terraform to know which provider to use create a terraform.tf file

 ```bash
 terraform init
 ```
-this is initialize terraform in your folder
+this is initialize terraform in your folder, and aws will be used as a provider

 now install aws cli from the documentation, once installed, now time to configure aws account to ec2 machine